 In addition to total visitors, the amount of time those visitors spent on your page(s), and other numeric reports, Google Analytics also shows the website owner’s geographical data regarding their visitors.
 One of the hundreds of examples of a practical implementation of something related to geographic analytics would be writing more about local events if your web traffic was not coming from areas near your business (this would be moot for an online company, of course).

-Compromise… but Don’t Get Compromised
+Compromise… but Don’t Get Compromised.

 Protecting your website is just as important as providing digestible content because a website that can’t ensure that any information a visitor shares will be secure is a website that is sure to fail, especially when dealing with financial information, as many e-commerce sites do.

-Akin to the steps needed when choosing to write your own SEO content, there are steps to take to ensure you have a secure website.
+Akin to the steps needed when choosing to write your own SEO content, there are steps to ensure you have a secure website.
 With each employee hired, there is a greater risk for a security breach, so as your company grows, so should your investment regarding cybersecurity.

-Make Sure You’ve Got Your Foundational SEO Elements
+Make Sure You’ve Got Your Foundational SEO Elements.

 A good SEO strategy is a blend of great content and technical SEO.
 You want to make sure you’ve got your basic foundational SEO elements in places such as page speed and crawlability.
 Ahrefs makes a great SEO checklist that is worth exploring and implementing on your own site.

 Make sure all of your content has an optimized URL slug and optimized headers and sub-headers.
 Your keyword should be very apparent in all of those elements.
-The best practice is to have your keyword at the beginning of the slug and header, so that Google reads it first.
+The best practice is to have your keyword at the beginning of the slug and header so that Google reads it first.

 Beyond the Text

 Though solid content is paramount for optimization, there are other tactics that you should research and master if choosing to write your own content.
 There are many things that search engines do to ensure the content they provide their users is the best available for a given search.
-Updating your content for web crawling, for instance, makes sure your new content is different enough from your old content for Google to re-evaluate it.
+Updating your content for web crawling, for instance, makes sure your new content is different enough from your old content for Google to re-evaluate.